 This website is partly in compliance with the Act on Access to Digital Public Services due to the deficiencies described below.

-Video recordings on the website (published before 23 September 2020) lack a written version, meaning transcription and text manuscripts.
+Video recordings on the website (published before 23 September 2020) lack written versions, meaning a transcription or script.

 Corrective action: Sound and video recordings published before 23 September will not be provided with alternatives due to a lack of resources.
-The sound and video recordings published on the website after 23 September will have manuscripts and/or transcription as alternatives.
+The sound and video recordings published on the website after 23 September will be provided with transcriptions as an alternative.

 Corrective action on accessibility problems